-- List of authorities a list of the cases, legislation and secondary sources such as textbooks and journal articles that you say support your case. - Outline of submissions your outline of submissions draws together your facts of the case, what happened in the Magistrates' Court case, the law that applies (legislation and cases) and your explanation of why you believe the magistrate made any legal errors.
+This is a document you prepare that summarises your arguments, it draws together your facts of the case, what happened in the Magistrates' Court case, the law that applies (legislation and cases) and your explanation of why you believe the magistrate made any legal errors.
 These should be arranged under headings that correspond to the questions of law and grounds of appeal, which you prepared in Stage 1.
-You can expand on some or all of these points at the hearing. - Affidavit (in addition to the affidavit you filed in Stage 1) any additional evidence you want the Court to consider, which was not contained in your original affidavit. - Court book a clearly-labelled folder of all the documents you and the respondent intend to rely on during the hearing. - Your response to the respondent's outline of submissions you usually have the opportunity to respond to the respondent's outline of submissions, if they prepared these and served them on you in response to the documents you filed in Stage 2.
+You can expand on some or all of these points at the hearing.